Mithunam (2012 film)

-Mithunam means couple in Telugu.
-It also a zodiac sign.
-AMR Productions released Mithunam all over India on 21 December 2012, to positive reviews.
+Mithunam is also a zodiac sign.
+AMR Productions released Mithunam on 21 December 2012 to positive reviews.
+The film ran for fifty days.

 Plot

 Appadasu (S. P. Balasubrahmanyam) is a retired teacher who lives in his native village with his wife Buchchi Lakshmi (Lakshmi).
 Both are senior citizens, and all of their children are living abroad, though instead of feeling lonely and insecure about their life, both Appadasu and Buchchi have their own share of romance happening.
 They treat each and every day as a special day and enjoy the moments.
 This relationship also has its share of ups and downs, and what life has in store for them forms the rest of the story.